YinHK-gameDev/unity-learn/art & graphics/sky/README.md

 2. Assign your chosen skybox to the **Skybox Material** property.
 3. Click the **Source** drop-down and, from the list, click **Skybox**.

-You can also specify when Unity updates the ambient lighting.
+You can also specify **when Unity updates the ambient lighting**.
 To do this, change the **Ambient Mode**.
 The two values are:

 -   **Realtime**: Unity constantly regenerates ambient lighting for your Scene.
 This is useful if you alter the skybox at run-time
 -   **Baked**: Unity only generates ambient lighting for your Scene when you click the **Generate Lighting** button at the bottom of the Lighting window.
-This is useful if your skybox does not change during run-time because it saves computational resources.
+This is useful if **your skybox does not change during run-time** because it saves computational resources.